whage/thesis/thesis.md

 In a more practical sense, soundness is the ability for a type checker to catch every single error that might happen at runtime.
 This sometimes means catching errors that will not actually happen at run time.
-As a sidenote "completeness" in type systems means the "inverse" of soundness: it is the ability for a type checker to only ever catch errors that would happen at runtime.
+As a side note "completeness" in type systems means the "inverse" of soundness: it is the ability for a type checker to only ever catch errors that would happen at runtime.
 This comes at the cost of sometimes missing errors that will happen at runtime. [@flowjs]